 Despite the fact that so much writing research has focused on expertise, achieving consensus of what kinds and how much expertise is actually needed to teach writing is one of the field’s oldest and most contested issues.
 The current push toward disciplinarity in writing studies most clearly exemplifies these tensions, and this debate is far from settled (see Malenczyk et al., 2018).
 However, there seems to be growing support for the idea that compositionists do indeed have specialized knowledge in common (Adler-Kassner, 2017) and that not just “anyone can teach writing” (Kahn, 2017), crystallized in research volumes like Adler-Kassner and Wardle’s (2015) Naming What We Know: Threshold Concepts in Writing Studies as well as in professional documents, such as the 2015 CCCC Statement on Preparing Teachers of College Writing.

 While these efforts appear to have brought some organization and stability to what kinds of knowledge our field expects teachers of writing to have, the proliferation of communication technologies in the 21st century has shaken this consensus almost as soon as it became established.
-Hesse (2010) reflects on the anxieties and identity crisis our field faces in the wake of scholars such as Selfe (2009), who have promoted the expansion of composition’s project to include multimodal forms of expression more diverse than academic and essayistic prose.
+Hesse (2010) reflects on the anxieties and identity crisis our field faces in the wake of Selfe (2009) and other multimodal composition scholars, who have promoted the expansion of composition’s beyond academic and essayistic prose.
 Hesse asks, “Is the curricular space that our field inhabits ‘rhetoric/composing’ or is it ‘writing/composing?'”

 The field hasn’t produced a satisfactory answer to this question.
 It seems to have moved ahead with the idea that multimodality is of central concern to writing scholars and teachers at the same time as it relegates this knowledge to niche journals and the purview of only certain specialists.
 Both Naming What We Know and the CCCC Statement on Preparing Teachers of College Writing make only fleeting mention of new modes of composition.
 In Naming What We Know, this mention is in some ways a hedge (“All writing is multimodal”), while in Preparing Teachers of College Writing, “technical knowledge” is just one broadly-defined category of expertise among many.
 If rhetoric and composition/writing studies has only recently been able to confidently declare “what we know” about writing, it still seems a long way off from being able to say with the same confidence what’s known about the many more forms of composition that have not traditionally been considered “writing.”
 And if disciplinary experts can’t come to consensus about what is known about multimodal composition, how can we expect composition teachers—the majority of whom are contingent and whose allegiance to writing studies as a knowledge community is often tenuous at best (Penrose, 2012)—to develop this expertise on the job?